bigsk1/gpu-monitor/README.md

 ## Configuration

-The dashboard is accessible at Access the dashboard at: [http://localhost:8081/gpu-stats.html](http://localhost:8081/gpu-stats.html) by default.
+The dashboard is accessible at: [http://localhost:8081/gpu-stats.html](http://localhost:8081/gpu-stats.html) by default.
 To change the port, modify the `docker-compose.yml` file or the `-p` parameter in the docker run command.

 ---